Thomas Dolby: The Flat Earth

 In 1984, Dolby released his second LP, The Flat Earth (Capitol), which peaked at No. 14 on the UK Albums Chart and at No. 35 on the Billboard album chart in the US.
-Using a wide range of influences ranging from nostalgic jazz, funk-tinged Motown R&B, and world music along with a strong electronic element and featuring a slew of guest musicians, including longtime Dolby collaborator Matthew Seligman on bass, Kevin Armstrong on guitar, and Clif Brigden on percussion, and guest vocals from Robyn Hitchcock, Bruce Woolley and others, The Flat Earth further established Dolby's wide range of talents as musician, songwriter, and producer.
+With a wide range of influences including nostalgic jazz, funk-tinged Motown R&B, and world music along with a strong electronic element, and featuring a slew of guest musicians including longtime Dolby collaborator Matthew Seligman on bass, Kevin Armstrong on guitar, Clif Brigden on percussion, and guest vocals from Robyn Hitchcock, Bruce Woolley, and others, The Flat Earth further established Dolby's wide range of talents as musician, songwriter, and producer.
 The album included a cover of the Dan Hicks song "I Scare Myself."

 "Hyperactive!" was the first and most successful single from the album, peaking at No. 17 on the UK Singles Chart, making it Dolby's highest-charting single in his home country.

 Aliens Ate My Buick

 In contrast to the overall introverted nature of The Flat Earth, Dolby described his next release, Aliens Ate My Buick (1988):

 Aliens Ate My Buick was strongly funk and dance influenced.
-The first single was "Airhead", a satirical song about a stereotypical young-and-rich Californian woman, which peaked at No. 53.
-The second single, "Hot Sauce", a cover version of a George Clinton song, peaked at No. 80.
+The first single was "Airhead", a satirical song about a stereotypical young-and-rich California woman, which peaked at No. 53.
+The second single, "Hot Sauce", a George Clinton song, peaked at No. 80.
 Another single, "My Brain Is Like A Sieve," peaked at No. 89 on the UK Singles Chart.
 The album was co-produced by Bill Bottrell, and featured Terry Jackson on bass guitar.

-Astronauts and Heretics
+Astronauts & Heretics

 For Astronauts & Heretics (Virgin UK), Dolby expanded even further stylistically, starting the songwriting process at the piano, then again collaborating with a variety of guest musicians.
 Both Bob Weir and Jerry Garcia played guitar on "The Beauty of a Dream".
 Eddie Van Halen plays on "Eastern Bloc" and "Close but No Cigar."
-Other collaborators included Jimmy Z on sax, Budgie on drums and Leland Sklar on bass guitar.
+Other collaborators included Jimmy Z on sax, Budgie (of Siouxsie and the Banshees) on drums and Leland Sklar on bass guitar.
 Terry Jackson also contributed bass guitar on four songs before his 1991 death in a plane accident with seven other members of Reba McEntire's support band for her "For My Broken Heart" tour.

 The highest-charting song off this album was "Close but No Cigar," which reached No. 22 on the UK charts.
-Two other songs on the album, "I Love You Goodbye," and "Silk Pyjamas" employed Zydeco influences, courtesy of Crowley, Louisiana and guest musicians Michael Doucet of BeauSoleil on violin, Wayne Toups on accordion, and Al Tharp on banjo.
+Two other songs on the album, "I Love You Goodbye" and "Silk Pyjamas", employed Zydeco influences, courtesy of Crowley, Louisiana, and guest musicians Michael Doucet of BeauSoleil on violin, Wayne Toups on accordion, and Al Tharp on banjo.
 Even though some recording for the album was done in remote locations, the bulk of Astronauts & Heretics was recorded at NRG Recording Studios with input from trusted Dolby co-producer Bill Bottrell, and mixed down at Smoke Tree Studios in Chatsworth, California.